alyraffauf/aly.codes/content/blog/2025-05-18-mildly-better-nix-deployments.md

 ---

-## Step 3: Copy closure & activate
+## Pushing & activating generations

-Now that we have our closures, we can copy them to the remote machines and activate them.
+Now that we have our closures, we need to copy them to the remote machines and activate them.
 Each NixOS generation includes a [`switch-to-configuration`](https://nixos.org/manual/nixos/stable/#sec-switch-to-configuration) script, which can switch to a new generation, roll back to a prior one, or schedule the switch for the next boot. **deployer.sh** uses this script to activate the new generation.

 ```bash
 # deployer.sh